-- 6. Restart the Universal Orchestrator service (see Start the Universal Orchestrator Service on page 49). - 7.
+- 7. Restart the Universal Orchestrator service (see Start the Universal Orchestrator Service on page 78). - 8.
 In the Keyfactor Command Management Portal, re-approve the orchestrator.
 The orchestrator will update to a status of new (if it had been approved previously) upon receiving updated capabilities.
-See Orchestrator Management in the Keyfactor Command Reference Guide for information on approving orchestrators. - 8.
-In the Keyfactor Command Management Portal or using the Keyfactor API, add a certificate store type or custom job type for your custom-built extension, if applicable.
-See Adding or Editing a Certificate Store Type in the Keyfactor Command Reference Guide or POST Custom Job Types in the Keyfactor Web APIs Reference Guide.
+See Orchestrator Management in the Keyfactor Command Reference Guide for information on approving orchestrators.